 In its short life, NABO has gained recognition from all the major navigational authorities, other waterway organisations, and government bodies.
 Our arguments are listened to with respect, and we are frequently consulted on important issues.

 We need you as much as you need us - so please join!
-There is an electronic system on this web site and if you pay by PayPal you can sign up immediately, but if you prefer to use snail mail, download the application form here.
+There is an electronic system on this web site and if you pay by PayPal you can sign up immediately, but if you prefer to use snail mail, download the Membership Application Form here.

 NABO is now the largest organisation to represent